soundpress/RulesOfNYC/docs/c16/index.rst

       (iv) Buildings in study areas rezoned to permit as of right residential use.
 The owner of an IMD located in an area designated by the Zoning Resolution as a study area that is rezoned to permit residential use as of right shall take all necessary and reasonable actions to obtain a building permit for all covered residential units within 6 months after the effective date of these regulations or within 6 months after the timely filing of the alteration application, whichever is later.

       (v) Buildings in study areas rezoned to permit residential use with 3 or more as of right units and additional units eligible for grandfathering.
-The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as a result of rezoning, contains 3 or more residential units as of right and 1 or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall take all necessary and reasonable actions to obtain a building permit for all covered residential units within 6 months after the effective date of these regulations or within 6 months after the timely filing of the alteration application, whichever is later, and

          (B) Following the grandfathering approval of any additional residential units, the owner shall take all necessary and reasonable actions to obtain approval of the amended alteration application for the additional units within 6 months after such grandfathering approval.

       (vi) Buildings in study areas rezoned to permit residential use with fewer than 3 as of right units and additional units eligible for grandfathering.
-The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as result of rezoning, contains fewer than three residential units as of right and one or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii) of these Loft Board regulations:
+The owner of an IMD that is located in an area designated by the Zoning Resolution as a study area and that, as result of rezoning, contains fewer than three residential units as of right and one or more units eligible for coverage by use of one of the grandfathering procedures set forth in § 281(2)(i) or (iv) of Article 7-C, as defined in 29 RCNY § 2-08(a) "Grandfathering" (i) and (ii):

          (A) Shall take all necessary and reasonable actions to obtain a building permit for all covered residential units within 6 months after the effective date of these regulations or within 6 months after the timely filing of the alteration application, whichever is later, and